 Aslan is an Irish rock group from Dublin who first formed in 80’s.
-They are not widely known outside of Ireland (except for the ex-pats), they have become known as one of Ireland’s best kept secret music groups.
+They are not widely known outside of Ireland and have become known as one of our best kept secrets.

 The story of Aslan

 The quick success of Aslan

-Before even having released an album the group were honoured with The Stag/Hot Press ‘ Most Promising New Band ‘ award in 1986 and this subsequently led to Aslan being signed by major record company EMI.
+The group were honored with The Stag/Hot Press ‘ Most Promising New Band ‘ award in 1986.
+This subsequently led to Aslan being signed by major record company EMI.

-Two years later the band released their debut album “Feel No Shame” and the success was instant as it went straight to number 1 in Ireland’s charts.
+Two years later they released their debut album “Feel No Shame” going straight to number 1 in the Irish charts.
 The success of the band’s first album was fortified with it being declared Gold within a few months of release.
 An achievement only some artists dream of.

 The abrupt end of Aslan

 The band, relishing in their newfound success and fame, enjoyed life to the full.
 But unfortunately, it was to end abruptly.
-Just as they had got the go ahead for a second album in the summer of 1988 the group suddenly crashed and the media played on the scandals surrounding the group.
-It is now known that lead singer Christy Dignam struggled publicly with drug addiction and this ultimately became too much for the band to continue.
+Just as they got the go ahead for a second album in 1988 the group suddenly crashed.
+The media played on the scandals surrounding the group but its now known what happened.
+Lead singer, Christy Dignam, struggled publicly with drug addiction and this ultimately became too much for the band to continue.

 The continued success of Aslan

-So in 1995, Aslan was back once again and they were almost immediately signed up by BMG with the intention of releasing music not only in Ireland but across the water in the UK as well.
-‘Crazy World’ was the first single to be released from the record deal with BMG and it was a huge triumph as it reached the top ten in the Irish music charts and remained there for months.
+In 1995 Aslan bounced back and almost immediately signed up by BMG with the intention of releasing music not only in Ireland but also the UK.
+A huge triumph it reached the top ten in the Irish music charts and remained there for months.
 The single went on to win the award for ‘Single of the Year’ in 1993’s Hot Press Awards.

 Aslan spent the next year touring all over Ireland and recording ‘Goodbye Charlie Moon’ which eventually reached number one and once again became another Gold album under the belt for the band.